Testimole-Conversational: A 30-Billion-Word Italian Discussion Board Corpus (1996-2024) for Language Modeling and Sociolinguistic Research: Limitations

 \section{Limitations}

+Given the substantial manual work involved in designing appropriate collection strategies from diverse platforms, it was not possible to include every Italian discussion board in the corpus; neither it is possible to quantify the proportion of the collected resource over the total.
+Further sources could have probably been retrieved, but we believe that the present corpus already represents a wide and representative sample of this variety of CMC language.

-To date, we have not completed the ambitious project to map every Italian discussion board, as we were constrained by time and resources given the substantial manual work involved in designing appropriate collection strategies for these technologically diverse platforms.
-It is also important to note that discussion board material may introduce unwanted noise in LLM training compared with data obtained from cleaner sources such as books, encyclopedias or academic papers: paragraphs or even entire posts may be duplicated due to cross-posting phenomena; users may have introduced, either for amusement or actual misinformation purposes, erroneous or misleading information that may cause models trained on limited data to converge on suboptimal solutions.
-Finally, although moderation was in place for many of the collected resources, we cannot guarantee that the corpus is free from profanity, offensive or aggressive language.
-While these registers may be of high interest for specific socio-linguistic research, their usage in language modelling should always be considered in relation to the intended use cases.
+It is also important to note that, although moderation was in place for many of the collected resources, we cannot guarantee that the corpus is free from profanity, offensive or aggressive language.
+Indeed, we did not aim to remove it, since the resource may be used for the study of hate speech as well, even from a diachronic point of view.
+However, while these registers may be of high interest for specific socio-linguistic research, their usage in language modelling should always be considered in relation to the intended use cases.